llm-tools/embedJs/README.md

 ## Use custom embedding model

-You can use your own custom embedding model by implementing the `setEmbeddingModel` interface.
+You can use your own custom embedding model by implementing the `BaseEmbeddings` interface.
 Here's how that would look like -

 ```TS
 class MyOwnEmbeddingImplementation implements BaseEmbeddings {